dccuchile/wefe/doc/user_guide.rst

 - Sum :code:`sum`
 - Sum of the absolute values, :code:`abs_sum`

 Notice that some functions are more appropriate for certain metrics.
+For metrics returning only positive numbers, all the previuos aggregation functions would be OK.
+In constrast, for metrics returning real values (e.g., WEAT,RND), aggregation functions such as  :code:`sum` would make different outputs to cancel each other.

-For example, for the previous case, let's aggregate the results by the average of the absolute values obtained:
+Let's aggregate the results from previous example by the average of the absolute values:

 >>> WEAT_gender_results_agg = run_queries(WEAT,
 >>>                                   gender_queries,